TylerMclaughlin/wav_clustering_workflow/readme.md

 This tool uses machine learning to organize a given collection of audio samples by acoustic similarity.

 Presented as a workflow in `Python`, this project applies hierarchical clustering on 68 derived acoustic features for the purposes of grouping and ordering audio samples by similarity.
-Then it reorders the samples by clustering similarity and saves renamed copies of the `.wav` files to apply the reordering.
-Finally, it saves a dendrogram for visualization.
+Then it uses the clustering to reorder the samples similarity and saves renamed copies of the `.wav` files to apply the new file organization.
+Finally, it saves a dendrogram for visualization of the clusters.

 The exploratory `R` code can be used to visualize a clustered feature heatmap and a UMAP dimensionality reduction.

 The reliability of the algorithm was assessed on 71 Roland 909 drum machine samples from the free [BPB 909 Casette sample pack](https://bedroomproducersblog.com/2014/04/24/free-909-samples/).
 The algorithm perfectly separates 909 cymbals (hi-hats, ride cymbal, crash cymbal) from 909 membranophones ( kick drums, toms, snare drums) and further correctly separates and groups drums at a finer level ( e.g., all snare drums are grouped together).
-Interesting groupings arise such as 909 clap being grouped with crash and ride cymbals rather than the snare drum.
+Interesting groupings arise such as the 909 clap being grouped with crash and ride cymbals rather than the snare drum.

 Acoustic features are extracted from the first two non-overlapping 50 ms frames of the audio.
 68 features per frame per sample are calculated using the pyAudioAnalysis library.
 Features include MFCCs, chroma, energy, spectral entropy, and more from `pyAudioAnalysis`.